Alexander Megos

 Alexander "Alex" Megos (born 12 August 1993) is a German rock climber specializing in sport climbing, bouldering and competition climbing.
 In 2013, he became the first-ever climber to onsight a graded route.
-He has made the first free ascent (FFA) of some of the hardest sport climbing routes in the world, including three routes (Perfecto Mundo, Bibliographie, and Change), eight routes (including Fight Club, Ratstaman Vibrations, Move and The Full Journey), and several boulders with a boulder rating.
+He has made the first free ascent (FFA) of some of the hardest sport climbing routes in the world, including two routes (Perfecto Mundo and Bibliographie), five routes (including Fight Club, Ratstaman Vibrations, and The Full Journey), and two boulders with a boulder rating.

 Early life

-Alexander Megos was born in 12 August 1993 in Erlangen, Germany.
+Alexander Megos was born on 12 August 1993 in Erlangen, Germany.
 His family is partly of Greek descent.
 Megos speaks rudimentary Greek and often visits Greece.